MilesDrabwell/Based-lmnh-plants/dashboard/README.md

 - Temperature vs Moisture

 ### Historical tab
-- Moisture and Temperature vs time per plant - depends on filters
+- <span style="color:red">Moisture</span> and Temperature vs time per plant - depends on filters
 - (Above and beyond?
 Add graph for warnings by plant in the history tab)